Generative AI consulting

 1. Generative AI as a fallback for when the machine learning gets it wrong

-For example, we can use a rule based system to find key words in text, and if a key phrase is not found, generative AI can be called as a fallback.
+We can use a rule based system to find key words in text, and if a key phrase is not found, generative AI can be called as a fallback.

 In generative AI consulting we often use an LLM as a fallback for when the traditional machine learning gets it wrong.